jaylu0/speed_game/README.md

-This game is a simple one where each player repeatedly presses the left and right button to see who can do the most in 10 seconds.
-When the game is loaded wait until both players are ready before pressing down on the space bar, any player can start the game.
-Once the game is over you can continue on playing as many times as you like.
+This game is a simple one where each player repeatedly presses the left and right arrow key to see who can do the most in 10 seconds.
+When the game is loaded wait until both players are ready before pressing down on the space bar.
+Any player can start the game.
+Once the game is over it can be repeated as many times as you'd like.

 How to run the game in multiplayer (must have docker desktop):